MicrosoftDocs/azure-docs/articles/sql-database/sql-database-single-database-failover-group-tutorial.md

 > [!IMPORTANT]
-> If you want to keep the resource group but remove the secondary database, drop it from the failover group before deleting it.
+> If you want to keep the resource group but delete the secondary database, remove it from the failover group before deleting it.
 Deleting a secondary database before it is removed from the failover group can cause unpredictable behavior.

 ## Full scripts